10 Healthy Habits at Work for Nurses

 4. Adjust Your Chair

 Make sure that your knees are bent at 90 degrees when you are sitting in a chair.
 Adjust the height of your chair so that your knees bend to 90 degrees and your feet are flat on the floor.
 If you can’t adjust your chair place books, or a footstool under your chair so that your knees are bent at 90 degrees.

 We all spend a good amount of time sleeping each day.
-To help relieve back and neck pain, or prevent back and neck pain from poor sleeping posture, check out this article for more tips
+To help relieve back and neck pain, or prevent back and neck pain from poor sleeping posture, check out our How Can I Sleep Better article for more tips.